metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ## Set Up Your Project

-Next we are going to set up a simple project directory with some example assets which you can download from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Next we are going to set up a simple project directory with some example assets which you can download from [here](https://arweave.net/gaXufFp_JLByUn-XxC0raGN_cus4As4cSlaht76mlqA).
+Extract the zip file and rename the folder to 'assets'.

-Create a folder for your project somewhere convenient on your OS, for this tutorial we are creating a folder called MyProject on the Desktop.
+Create a folder for your project somewhere convenient on your OS.
+For this tutorial we are creating a folder called MyProject on the Desktop.
 Next, copy the "assets" folder you downloaded into this folder so your project directory looks like the following:

 ```
 MyProject/